Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: The considered framework: 2-3 RB trees

-In this case $x$ is black and $y$ is red.
-Therefore, children of $y$ are black.
-In this case, we can neither fix the deficiency of $x$ as $x$ is black, nor can make the sibling deficient as $y$ is red.
-We perform a rotation on the common parent of $x$ and $y$ so that the new sibling of $x$ becomes one of the children of $y$.
-Since the new sibling of x is black, the algorithm returns to case II.
-Figure~\ref{fig:2-3 RB-delete-case-3} illustrates this situation.
 In contrast to the \algname{insert} algorithm in which the considered node was steadily moving up the tree, in the \algname{delete} algorithm the deficient subtree can both move up or down the tree.
-In the following proposition, we prove that, despite this, the \algname{delete} algorithm of 2-3 RB trees terminates. \begin{proposition} The proposed parity-seeking algorithm for deletion in 2-3 RB trees terminates and generates a legitimate 2-3 RB tree. \end{proposition} \proof We need to prove that, in all the three cases of the \algname{delete} algorithm, the problem of deficiency is resolved.
-We have: \begin{itemize} \item In case I, where $x$ was red, the deficiency problem was completely resolved by making $x$ black (Figure~\ref{fig:2-3 RB-delete-case-1}).
-In this case the algorithm clearly terminates. \item In case II, where both $x$ and $y$ were black, the deficiency problem was either completely resolved (Figures~\ref{fig:2-3 RB-delete-case-2-2} and \ref{fig:2-3 RB-delete-case-2-3}), or the deficiency moved one level closer to the root node (Figure~\ref{fig:2-3 RB-delete-case-2-1}). \item In case III, where $x$ is black and $y$ is red, the algorithm eventually moves to case II.
-Considering Figure~\ref{fig:2-3 RB-delete-case-3}, if at least one of C’s children are red, the deficiency problem is resolved immediately as was shown in Figures~\ref{fig:2-3 RB-delete-case-2-2} and \ref{fig:2-3 RB-delete-case-2-3}.
-On the other hand, if both children of $C$ were black, then, after applying rules of case II, $C$ becomes red and the deficiency problem transfers to the red node $B$.
-The deficiency of the red node $B$ is then immediately resolved by changing its color to black by case I. \end{itemize}
+In the following proposition, we prove that, despite this, the \algname{delete} algorithm of 2-3 RB trees terminates.

+\begin{proposition} The proposed parity-seeking algorithm for deletion in 2-3 RB trees terminates and generates a legitimate 2-3 RB tree. \end{proposition} \proof We need to prove that, in all the three cases of the \algname{delete} algorithm, the problem of deficiency is resolved.
+We have: \begin{itemize} \item In case I, where $x$ is red, the deficiency problem is completely resolved by making $x$ black (Figure~\ref{fig:2-3 RB-delete-main-1}).
+In this case the algorithm clearly terminates. \item In case II, where both $x$ and $y$ are black, the deficiency moves one level closer to the root node, as shown in Figure~\ref{fig:2-3 RB-delete-main-2}.
+Besides, if $y$ has a red child, then the deficiency problem would be completely resolved, as shown in Figure~\ref{fig:2-3 RB-delete-black-leaf-fix-double-red}. \item In case III, where $x$ is black and $y$ is red, the algorithm eventually moves to case II.
+Considering both cases of Figure~\ref{fig:2-3 RB-delete-main-3}, if at least one of C’s children were red, the deficiency problem was resolved immediately as was shown in Figures~\ref{fig:2-3 RB-delete-black-leaf-fix-double-red}.
+On the other hand, if both children of $C$ were black, then, after applying rule (b) of Figure~\ref{fig:2-3 RB-delete-main}, $C$ becomes red and the deficiency problem lifts up to the red node $B/D$.
+The deficiency of the red node $B/D$ is then immediately resolved by changing its color to black by rule (a) of Figure~\ref{fig:2-3 RB-delete-main}. \end{itemize}